The Horror Show at Extreme Rules: Storylines

 On the June 19 episode of SmackDown, Nikki Cross attacked WWE Women's Tag Team Champions Bayley and Sasha Banks, leading to a match between Cross and Banks that Cross lost.
 The following week, Cross won a fatal four-way match to earn a SmackDown Women's Championship match against Bayley at Extreme Rules.

 On the May 11 episode of Raw, Rey Mysterio and Aleister Black defeated Seth Rollins and Murphy by disqualification.
 After the match, an enraged Rollins used the corner of the steel steps to pierce Mysterio's eye, taking Mysterio out of action.
 During this time, Mysterio's son, Dominik, attempted to stand up to Rollins against Mysterio's wishes.
 On the June 22 episode, Rollins attempted to pierce Dominik's eye, but was unsuccessful.
 Mysterio then challenged Rollins to a match at Extreme Rules.
 On the July 6 episode, Mysterio and Kevin Owens defeated Rollins and Murphy in a tag team match, allowing Mysterio to pick the stipulation for their match at Extreme Rules; Mysterio chose an Eye for an Eye match.
 WWE later confirmed that in order to win the match, one competitor had to extract an eye of their opponent.
 Owens would continue his own feud with Murphy and on the day of the event, they were scheduled for a match on the Kickoff pre-show.

 On the June 15 episode of Raw, MVP approached United States Champion Apollo Crews and told him that he needed a manager if he wanted to continue his title reign, but Crews declined the offer.
 The following week, MVP again tried to convince Crews to join, but Crews again declined.
 MVP then defeated Crews in a non-title match on the June 29 episode.
 After the match, Crews attacked MVP, who was saved by Bobby Lashley, who brutally applied the Full Nelson on Crews.
 The following week, MVP unveiled a new United States Championship belt design and stated that he would face Crews for the title at Extreme Rules.

-On the June 12 episode of SmackDown, Cesaro and Shinsuke Nakamura defeated SmackDown Tag Team Champions The New Day (Kofi Kingston and Big E) in a non-title match.
-The following week, after The New Day's match, they were attacked by Cesaro and Nakamura.
-On the July 3 episode, following Nakamura's win over Kingston, Cesaro tried to pull out a table, but was stopped by Big E. The following week, a title match between the two teams took place, which ended in a no-contest, after which, Cesaro powerbombed Kingston onto Big E and through a table.
+On the June 12 episode of SmackDown, Cesaro and Shinsuke Nakamura defeated SmackDown Tag Team Champions The New Day (Big E and Kofi Kingston) in a non-title match.
+The following week after The New Day's match, they were attacked by Cesaro and Nakamura.
+On the July 3 episode following Nakamura's win over Kingston, Cesaro tried to pull out a table, but was stopped by Big E. The following week, a title match between the two teams took place, which ended in a no-contest, after which, Cesaro powerbombed Kingston onto Big E and through a table.
 On the July 17 episode, a title rematch between the two teams was scheduled for Extreme Rules.
 Also on that episode, Cesaro defeated Big E to pick the stipulation for the match, and chose a tables match.